cpoohee/MLPluginTemplate/readme.md

 The resultant generated audio are therefore missing high-end frequencies 10khz and more.
 Our plugin should avoid not sacrifice fidelity.

+# Practical Plugin Goals
+- To generate high quality audio usable for mixing. (sample rate >= 44100Hz)
+- plugin latency should be low. ( <= 1 sec of samples )
+- deterministic/reproducibility of plugin models ( the AI model should not churn out a different output for the same playback)
+- Model size should be acceptable for plugin installation. ( <200MB )
+- CPU usage should also be acceptable.
+(10 instances running real time in a DAW at the same time)

+The end result should produce natural sounding audio and also subjectively judged.

+## Double tracking Ideas
 In a typical highly produced multitrack for mixing, the vocal double/triples or more could be recorded for mixing.
 An experienced mixer will be able to utilise the doubling effect to enhance the performance by adding the double track balanced just below the lead vocal track.
 The resulting vocal performance will cut through the mix and sound thicker.